How To Help The Victims Of The California Wildfires

 Three major wildfires – Camp, Woolsey, and Hill – have engulfed the state of California.

-Camp Fire, in the northern part of the state, has destroyed more than 6,700 structures and killed at least 29 people, making it California's most destructive wildfire and third deadliest in history.
+Camp Fire, in the northern part of the state, has destroyed more than 6,700 structures and killed at least 31 people with more than 200 people still missing making it California's most destructive wildfire and third deadliest in history.
 The blaze also consumed most of Paradise, a town north of Sacramento.
 In Southern California, firefighters estimate that more than the 300,000 people have been forced to evacuate from their homes because of the Woolsey and Hill fires.

 Advertisement

-American Red Cross workers have set up temporary shelters and food sites across the state.
-Donate to the efforts by visiting redcross.org or texting REDCROSS to 90999 to make a $10 donation.
+American Red Cross workers have set up temporary shelters and food sites across California.
+Donate to the efforts by visiting redcross.org or texting REDCROSS to 90999 to make a $10 USD donation.
 Donors can even specifically request their monies go towards California relief efforts by writing the specific disaster name in the memo line of a check made out to the organization.

 The Los Angeles Fire Department Foundation supports the first responders fighting on the frontlines of the wildfires.
 They are currently requesting donations to put towards hydration backpacks for the firefighters.